a-h-b/dadasnake/README.md

 ```
 snakemake -j 50 -s Snakefile --cluster "qsub -l h_rt={params.runtime},h_vmem={params.mem} -pe smp {threads} -cwd" --configfile /PATH/TO/YOUR/CONFIGFILE --use-conda --conda-prefix /PATH/TO/YOUR/COMMON/CONDA/DIRECTORY
 ```
 Depending on your dataset and settings, and your cluster's queue, the workflow will take a few minutes to days to finish.
-It can be helpful to run the Snakemake command in tmux.
-An example for this is provided in the dadasnake script in this repository.

 ## What does the dadasnake do?
 * primer removal - using cutadapt